eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 This step is highly hardware-dependent.
 If you went with a server that has IPMI/BMC - out of band management of the hardware - then you'll want to configure IPMI to email you on error.

+## Additional and recommended Linux performance tuning

+### noatime

+By default, Linux will write a new file timestamp on every read.
+As you may imagine, this is no bueno for database applications like an Ethereum node.

+You can increase the lifetime of your SSD - and incidentally get a small speed boost - by turning this "atime" feature off.

+`sudo nano /etc/fstab`

+Find the entry for your `/` filesystem, or, if you moved the docker `data-root`, the file system docker lives on.

+Find the 4th column.
+It might read `defaults` right now.
+Append `,noatime` to it.
+A full entry might look something like this:

+`/dev/disk/by-uuid/33162132-f374-417d-817e-04fdd77e5e11 / ext4 defaults,noatime 0 1`

+Don't delete any parameters, just add `,noatime`.
+And make sure to add that to the 4th column, not anywhere else.

+Save, and test with `sudo mount -o remount /`.
+If that completes without errors, you got it right.

+### swappiness

+By default, Linux will use swap **a lot**.
+And, yep you guessed it, that ain't great for database applications like an Ethereum node.

+So let's set [swappiness](https://www.howtogeek.com/449691/what-is-swapiness-on-linux-and-how-to-change-it/) to `1`.

+`sudo nano /etc/sysctl.conf`

+Scroll to the bottom of this file and add

+`vm.swappiness=1`

+Close and save.
+Then load the new value with

+`sudo sysctl -p`

+Alternatively, if you have 32 GiB of RAM or more, you can disable swap entirely with

+`sudo swapoff -a`

+then edit `/etc/fstab` with `sudo nano /etc/fstab` and comment out the swap volume(s).

+### Side channel mitigations - CAUTION

+**Here be dragons**

+On a VM, VPS, cloud instance, &c, leave this alone.
+Do not turn off mitigations.
+They exist for a reason, to keep other processes on the same CPU from reading your secrets.

+If however this is a machine you own - baremetal or solo node at home - and the only thing running on here is the Ethereum node, you can turn off side channel mitigations for a small speed boost.

+`sudo nano /etc/default/grub`

+Find `GRUB_CMDLINE_LINUX` and add `  mitigations=off`

+Close and save. `sudo update-grub` and then `sudo reboot`.
+Provided you got the edit right, the system will come back up, and you can check vulnerability mitigations are now off with `lscpu`

+Once more, **don't do this** if the physical machine is shared with VMs or processes you do not control.